JonskeDev/HTTPAutoLogon/README.md

 Restart computer

 ## How does it work?
-Every 60 second wget makes a exist check against www.example.com, if hidden behind a 401 Authentication it will try to log ind with the user credentiels provided.
+Every 60 second wget makes a exist check against www.example.com, if hidden behind a 401 Authentication it will try to login with the user credentiels provided.

 ## Known issues:
 - Log do not filter, always writes out when doing spider